LIZIYUaa/242-Project_Movie-Recommendation-System/README.md

   1. R code converting json files(genres) into csv files, and then do some exploratory data analytics and data cleaning on movie features.

 2-user cluster:
-  1. R code cluster user based on age, gender, occupation, etc.
+  1. R code to cluster user based on age, gender, occupation, etc.
   2. R code to preprocess movie release time.

 3-movie keywords: